citusdata/citus_docs/performance/performance_tuning.rst

 To begin the tuning process create a Citus cluster and load data in it.
 From the coordinator node, run the EXPLAIN command on representative queries to inspect performance.
 Citus extends the EXPLAIN command to provide information about distributed query execution.
 The EXPLAIN output shows how each worker processes the query and also a little about how the coordinator node combines their results.

 Here is an example of explaining the plan for a particular example query.
+We use the VERBOSE flag to see the actual queries which were sent to the worker nodes.

 .. code-block:: postgresql

-  EXPLAIN
+  EXPLAIN VERBOSE
    SELECT date_trunc('minute', created_at) AS minute,
           sum((payload->>'distinct_size')::int) AS num_commits
      FROM github_events